fahidRM/transparency-study-with-spade/README.md

-# Transparency Study using Spade & Spade BDI  [Base Repository]
+# Transparency Study using Spade & Spade BDI

 This repository is a basic setup to get started with a modified spade environment.